PRavaga/zano-docs/docs/mine/solo-mining-guide.md

 ### Windows quick guide

-First, install the Zano app, [create](https://docs.zano.org/docs/getting-started-1) a Zano wallet and wait until blockchain syncing is complete.
+First, install the Zano app, a wallet and wait until blockchain syncing is complete.
 When syncing is complete close the app.

 In order to mine, Zano must be started with the stratum server activated.
 Open a `cmd` console window and navigate to the Zano folder (`C:\Program Files\Zano by default`):